Travel to Cuba with a Baby or Toddler…

-Havana is big and bustling, yet it is still walkable and very easy to explore on your own.
+Havana is big and bustling.
+But it is still walkable and very easy to explore on your own.
 However, if you’re doing a day trip from Varadero or another resort area, consider hiring a taxi and driver for the day.
-You will be able to install your car seat, and an English-speaking driver can offer information and perspective on the sights and sounds you may miss if wandering around on your own.
+You will be able to install your car seat, and an English-speaking driver can offer information and perspective on the sights and sounds that you may miss if wandering around on your own.

 It’s important to note that the curbs are steep and cobblestone streets might present a challenge for some strollers.
 We sailed over everything with our jogging stroller and never once regretted lugging it along.

 Travel to Cuba with a Baby or Toddler: Holguin